mariusmg/csharpcodingguidelines/readme.md

 - exception handling/logging/disposing of resources which usually wraps the method implementation.

 The trick to writing methods with easy to understand control flow is to stick as close as possible to the structure outlined above and have max 3 levels of indentation in the logic of the method.
-Anything else should be split into separate/inner functions.
+Anything else should be split into separate functions.

-Also in C# 7 support for local functions has been added , which also for some rather interesting code structure (eg you can "isolate" parts of code in local functions and chain them together to do the final processing)
+Also in C# 7 support for local functions has been added , which also for some rather interesting code structure (eg you can "isolate" parts of code in local functions and chain them together to do the final processing).
+Feel free to use it, but never have more than 2 local functions.

      public int ProcessThisStuff(int input)
 	 {
 		int ProcessThis(int ix)
 		{
 			return 42 + ix;
 		}

 		int ProcessThat(int x)
 		{
 			return 109 + x;
 		}

 		return ProcessThat((ProcessThis(input)));

 	 }